Skip to content

 event.set('rows', result.length);

-await logwolf.capture(event); // duration = time since event was instantiated
+logwolf.capture(event); // duration = time since event was instantiated

 The duration field appears in milliseconds in the dashboard and in the event payload.